 Emerald Coast Estancias and Beaches

-The long Atlantic coastline where you will ride with its clear, unpolluted water is a haven for marine animals such as dolphins, whales and seals as well as for fish and birds.
-Darwin himself was fascinated by the unique flora and fauna of this area and spent considerable time here when he came through on the Beagle.
-Long stretches...
-Read more
+Ride along the Atlantic coastline where its clear, unpolluted water is a haven for marine animals such as dolphins, whales and seals as well as for fish and birds.
+You will also ride in the interior where large ranches raise delicious local beef and lamb...
+Browse itinerary

 The Uruguay trip is a real winner!
 We were totally embraced by the hospitality of our hosts and their eagerness to make our riding holiday the best it could be.
 We can’t wait to go back.
 The people, the country and the landscape are totally unspoiled.
 The mild climate and beautiful green open spaces are perfect for riding.